Quansight-Labs/free-threaded-compatibility/docs/faq.md

 installing a free-threaded Jupyter kernel for more details.

-That said, it *is* possible to install `jupyter` into a free-threaded Python environment launch jupyterlab on the free-threaded build, [see this issue](https://github.com/jupyterlab/jupyterlab/issues/16915#issuecomment-2810114545) for more details.
+That said, it *is* possible to install `jupyter` into a free-threaded Python environment and launch jupyterlab, [see this issue](https://github.com/jupyterlab/jupyterlab/issues/16915#issuecomment-2810114545) for more details.